Truck Accident Do’s And Don’ts

 If you or a loved one has been involved in a truck accident you may not be aware of what to do following the incident.
 Being involved in any type of crash can be confusing and many people are not sure of what steps they should after the accident.

-According to the Connecticut Department of Transportation more than 2,400 commercial truck collisions were recorded in 2008.
-However, other types of trucks accounted for more than 17,000 motor vehicles crashes throughout Connecticut that same year.
+According to the Connecticut Department of Transportation, more than 2,400 commercial truck collisions were recorded in 2008.
+However, other types of trucks accounted for more than 17,000 motor vehicle crashes throughout Connecticut that same year.
 Overall truck accidents accounted for nearly 60 fatalities statewide.

 If you or a loved one has been injured in a truck accident caused by a reckless driver, the victim may be entitled to compensation for property damage, medical bills, lost wages, and more.

-For a no-cost, no-obligation review of your accident incident, fill out the ‘FREE CASE REVIEW’ form located to your right.
+For a no-cost, no-obligation review of your accident incident, fill out the ‘Free Case Evaluaiton’ form located to your right.